 Under California law, the affirmative vote of a majority of the outstanding shares of Common Stock of Farmer Bros.
 California is required for approval of the Merger Agreement and the other terms of the Proposed Reincorporation.
 See "Vote Required for the Reincorporation Proposal" below.
-The Proposed Reincorporation has been unanimously approved by the Board, which recommends a vote in favor of such proposal.
+The Proposed Reincorporation has been unanimously approved by the Company's Board of Directors, which recommends a vote in favor of such proposal.
 If approved by the shareholders, we expect that the Merger will become effective as soon as practicable (the "Effective Date") following the Annual Meeting of Shareholders.
-However, the Proposed Reincorporation may be abandoned, either before or after shareholder approval, if circumstances arise which, in the opinion of the Board, make it inadvisable to proceed.
+However, the Proposed Reincorporation may be abandoned, either before or after shareholder approval, if circumstances arise which, in the opinion of the Board of Directors, make it inadvisable to proceed.